 Organized by the Passaic River Institute of Montclair State University, this symposium features speakers and sessions focusing on the Passaic River Basin and other regional watersheds.
 Click and scroll for information, including registration and location.

 Energy and Climate Change Conference January 27-29, 2015

 The National Council for Science and the Environment has organized the 15th National Conference and Global Forum on Science, Policy and the Environment: Energy and Climate Change.
 The conference will take place in Washington DC.
 Scientists, engineers, businesspeople, and professionals from government and policy will be in attendance to discuss solutions, partnerships, and initiatives to transition to a new "low carbon" and "climate resilient" energy system as a response to climate change.
-Proposals for conference sessions will be accepted until July 25, 2014.
 Registration details will be available soon.

 16th International Conference on Shellfish Restoration December 12-13, 2014, Charleston, South Carolina